quisquous/cactbot/README.md

 plugin, [documented here](http://dtguilds.enjin.com/forum/m/37032836/viewthread/26353492-act-timeline-plugin)
 with [some extensions](ui/raidboss/data/timelines/README.txt).

+There are three levels of text alerts, in order of escalating importance: `info`, `alert`, and `alarm`.
+Text messages will be in one of these, and more important levels are larger and more eye grabbing colors.

 Timeline files are found in [ui/raidboss/data/timelines](ui/raidboss/data/timelines).
 Triggers for text and sound alerts are found in [ui/raidboss/data/triggers](ui/raidboss/data/triggers).

-In this screenshot, the raidboss module is highlighted, with the timeline circled in red, and the text alerts circled in yellow.
+In this screenshot, the raidboss module is highlighted, with the timeline circled in red, and the text alerts circled in yellow, with an `alert`-level text message visible.

 ![raidboss screenshot](Screenshot-Raidboss.png)